 Dr. Austin J. Sumner was selected as the first ABEM Board Chair.
 Drs.
 Jasper R. Daube, Andrew A. Eisen, Ernest W. Johnson, George H. Koepke, Ian C. MacLean, John L. Melvin, and Jack H. Petajan were appointed as certified Board members.
 Dr. John H. Mitchell was selected as the first noncertified member of the Board.

 Subsequent to Dr. Sumner, physicians who have served as ABEM Board Chairs include Drs.
-Ernest W. Johnson, Michael J. Aminoff, George H. Kraft, Asa J. Wilbourn, James A. Leonard, Jr., John C. Kincaid, Lawrence R. Robinson, and Kathryn A. Stolp.
+Ernest W. Johnson, Michael J. Aminoff, George H. Kraft, Asa J. Wilbourn, James A. Leonard, Jr., John C. Kincaid, Lawrence R. Robinson, Kathryn A. Stolp and John D. England.